-Workspace Further information Probing function In the Probing function workspace you set presets on the workpiece and determine and compensate for workpiece misalignment and rotations.
+Workspace Further information Probing function (#17 / #1-05-1) In the Probing function workspace you set presets on the workpiece and determine and compensate for workpiece misalignment and rotations.
 You can also calibrate the touch probe, measure tools or set up fixtures.
-Page 373 Job list In the Job list workspace, you edit and execute pallet tables.
+Page 301 Job list In the Job list workspace, you edit and execute pallet tables.
 See the User's Manual for Programming and Testing Open File In the Open File workspace you select or create files, for example.
 See the User's Manual for Programming and Testing Files In the file management, the control displays drives, folders, and files.
 You can, for example, create or delete folders or files and can also connect drives.
-The Files workspace is part of the Files operating mode.
-See the User's Manual for Programming and Testing Details In the Details workspace, the control displays information on the selected machine parameter or the last change you made.
-Page 631 Document You can open files for viewing in the Document workspace, for example a technical drawing.
-See the User's Manual for Programming and Testing Settings In the Settings workspace, you can display and edit, if required, various settings of the control (e.g., set up the traverse limits).
+The Files workeness is part of the Files exercting mode.
+See the User's Manual for Programming and Testing The Files workspace is part of the Files operating mode.
+Details Daga F22 In the Details workspace, the control displays information on the selected machine parameter or the last change you made.
+Page 533 Document You can open files for viewing in the Document workspace, for example a technical drawing.
+See the User's Manual for Programming and Testing Settings In the Settings werkeness you can display and edit if required Page 459 In the Settings workspace, you can display and edit, if required, various settings of the control (e.g., set up the traverse limits).
 The Settings workspace is part of the Settings application.
-Page 557 The Form for tables In the Form workspace, the control shows all contents of a selected table row.
+The Form for tables Page 378 In the Form workspace, the control shows all contents of a selected table row.
 Depending on the table, you can edit the values in the form.
-Page 454 The Form for pallets In the Form workspace the control shows the contents of the pallet table for the selected row.
+The Form for pallets In the Form workspace the control shows the contents of the pallet table for the selected row.
 See the User's Manual for Programming and Testing